 Setting your camera into shutter priority mode allows you to choose the shutter speed.
 But, the camera will automatically select the appropriate aperture.

 Both of these modes will still give you the ability to set the ISO either automatically or manually.

 Most photographers are fine with using aperture priority mode, it’s automatic and makes things a bit easier.
 The aperture priority mode will automatically set the shutter speed, while you are given the controls to manually set the aperture.

 If you find yourself introducing too much motion blur, progressively increase the ISO while choosing a faster shutter speed.

 A slow shutter speed is generally around a fraction of a second.
 Slow shutter speeds include the ½, ¼, etc.

-This is not to be confused with long shutter speed.
-Long shutter speeds have durations around a second and above.
+This is not to be confused with a long shutter speed.
+Long shutter speeds have durations of around a second and above.